Alexander Anderson (illustrator): Biography

 He is one of the earliest American wood-engravers.
 He produced works for books, periodicals, and newspapers.
+He also engraved a number of ream wrappers.
 Anderson is the author of the cartoon Ograbme, a spoof on the Embargo Act of 1807.
 He confined himself to wood engraving from 1820, and was engraver for the American Tract society for several years.
 His work includes illustrations for Bewick's "Birds"; illustration for Webster's Speller, and forty engravings for an edition of Shakespeare.

 Anderson died in New York City on January 17, 1870, at the age of 94.